mokshadoshi0701/BigData/Assignment2/README.md

 * Created data-as-a-service by using Fast API that can retrieve samples of different kinds from the dataset and designed five functions for that dataset

 * Developed Model as a service for Linear Regression Model by passing in the inputs and getting prediction as an output

+* Measured the Performance of the model

+* Test cases are written for the FastAPI using pytest